Adopted on September 15, 2022

 Section 4.
 Notice of Meeting

-Written or printed notice stating the place, day and hour of any meeting of members shall be delivered, either personally, by mail, or telegraphically, to each member entitled to vote at such meeting, by or at the direction of the President, or the Secretary, or the officers or persons calling the meeting.
+Written or printed notice stating the place, day, and hour of any meeting of members shall be delivered, either personally, by mail, or electronic mail, to each member entitled to vote at such meeting, by or at the direction of the President, or the Secretary, or the officers or persons calling the meeting.
 In case of a special meeting or when required by these bylaws, the purpose for which the meeting is called shall be stated in the notice.
-If mailed, the notice of a meeting shall be deemed delivered when deposited in the United States mail addressed to the member at his address as it appears on the records of the Corporation, with postage thereon prepaid.

 Section 5.
 Informal Action by Members